mauriziopiu/bookmark-parser/README.md

 4. Run the script: `$ python3 main.py`
 5. You find your generated markdown files in the folder 'out'

+## Roadmap & Feature Ideas

+-   Customise frontmatter properties used
+-   Export from folder with bookmarks into Browser-Importable Structe

 ## Warning

 Take care when parsing data.
 Before you use the script and especially before you make any changes to it - make a backup/safety-copy of your bookmark data.
 I will not take responsibility in any data loss, caused by this script.